Last Updated on August 15, 2023 by Marc Edwards

-Unless you happen to work in a specialized laboratory and a huge budget, there are really no way on how to test a surge protector.
+Unless you happen to work in a specialized laboratory and a huge budget, there are really no way on how to test surge protector.
 The quick and easy way is obviously to get surge protection devices that come with LED notifications.
 When the surge protection device fails its own internal testing of surge protection mechanism, it would trigger a visual (LED notification) or audio alarm.

-Another thing you have to be aware of is that all surge protection devices have limited life span.
+Another thing you have to be aware of is that all surge protection devices come with limited life span.
 And typically after suffering from a couple of hits (from power spikes and surges), your surge protector will be no more than just a power strip where power is allowed to pass through to your plugged-in devices without protection.